ethanmarq/3720_StudyBudy/sprint_plans.md

 ## Sprint One
 Sprint Goal:
-A user can create a profile and add their course
+A user can create a profile and add their course, and test cases pass

 Stories:
 Story 1